maximtereshchenko/conveyor/README.md

     * Schematics to be constructed depend on the initial targeted schematic.
 The targeted schematic will be constructed together with its schematic templates, inclusions and also with other schematics and their schematic templates, on which targeted schematic depends either directly or transitively
+* Repositories
+    * Repositories are defined in a schematic with a name, a path to the directory containing artifacts and manuals and an optional `enabled` flag
+    * Repositories are inherited from a schematic used as a template
+    * The path can be overridden in a schematic
+    * A repository can be disabled with the `enabled` flag equal to `false`